makefastworkshop/LRVent/README.md

 ## Mechanical Assembly

-Note: This design leverages the ability for printed parts to have self-tapping holes (using a bolt directly without pre-cut threads).
+Note: This design leverages the ability for printed parts to include self-tapping holes (using a bolt directly without pre-cut threads).
 This seems to work quite well, but **take care not to over-tighten bolts into 3D printed parts** to reduce the risk of stripping the plastic.

 1. To assemble the LRVent, start by bolting together the *FrameSideWM_xyz* (specific to the wiper motor you are using) to the *FrameBack* and the *FrameBase* with 5 x M3x(12-15mm long) bolts.
 2. Next, bolt on the Wiper Motor to the *FrameSideWM_xyz* with the motor's supplied fasteners.